CompuTec/labels-docs/current/setup/other-functions.md

 ![Requests](./media/other-functions/ct-labels-requests.webp)

-– viewing requests from CT_LP_Requests.
+Viewing requests from CT_LP_Requests.
 The view allows us to filter database requests by date with a maximum count of 100.
 You can filter the list by company, requester, status, transaction type, and printer.

 Right Click enables more options – you can send a request again (a new one is created) or attempt to rerun the exact request (status changes to C).